saudade-studio/saudade-studio.github.io/_portfolio/printt.md

 We worked with Printt to access a series of industry grade IOT hardware platforms which could meet their requirements whilst reducing the unit costs accosiated with each device.
 Using a custom built OpenWRT based operating sytem and an off the shelf router we were able to not only remove major sources of failure (The aforementoned SD card and power cable being two of them) reducing a major source of waste.
-But reduce the unit cost by over 80%.
+But reduce the unit cost by over 80%, allowing Printt to expand to over 250 locations.

 ![The more durable router based system](/images/printt/3.jpg){:.centered}

+For the second phase of expansion, a new wave of smart-printers had hit the market.
+We were uccessfully able to port all of our code from our IOT devices to a javascript preact application using a SDK from the printer.

+With these issue solved we were able to expand their network to over 250 locations across the U.K. For the second phase of expansion we utilised developments in printer technology to migrate all

 TODO: